seznam/slo-exporter/docs/modules/prometheus_exporter.md

 maximumUniqueEventKeys: 1000
 # Placeholder to replace new event keys when the limit is hit.
 ExceededKeyLimitPlaceholder: "cardinalityLimitExceeded"
-# List of original raw event metadata keys to be added as an exemplars labels
+# *Experimental* List of original raw event metadata keys to be added as an exemplars labels.
 ExemplarMetadataKeys: ["trace-id"]
 # Names of labels to be used for specific event information.
 labelNames: